wootra/container-break-points/packages/container-break-points/README.md

 ```
 You will see that it ONLY renders only when breakpoint is changed. container-breakpoints-react library uses CustomEvent internally, So context will not trigger expand amount of rendering.
 It is FAST!!

-## Use multiple hooks for more fine grained control.
+## Use multiple hooks for more fine-grained control.

-useBreakAreaInfo will allow you to control optional rendering based on the container's size change.
-It is fast enough, but if you want to control even more fine grained, you can choose one of these hooks instead of using embedded helper functions from useBreakAreaInfo hook.
+`useBreakAreaInfo` will allow you to control optional rendering based on the container's size change.
+It is fast enough, but if you want to control even more fine-grained, you can choose one of these hooks instead of using embedded helper functions from useBreakAreaInfo hook.
 (all of them returns `boolean` type)

 | hook name | args | description |